bshongwe/NesBank/README.md

 ---

-### GitHub Issues Example
+### GitHub Issues Examples (yet-to-be-created)

-For contributors to join the project and work on outstanding features, here are examples of potential GitHub issues you can create:
+For contributors to join the project and work on outstanding features, here are examples of potential GitHub issues:

 1. **Responsive UI Implementation**
    *Description*: Implement a responsive UI for the platform using Tailwind CSS, ensuring that it works across all devices and screen sizes.